rjrfrst/Software_Design_Methodologies/Software_Design_Methodologies.md

 The way the Strategy Design Pattern operates is by isolating an object's behaviour from the thing itself.
 The behaviour is broken down into several strategies, each of which carries out the behaviour in a unique way.
+The strategy pattern normally implemented with classes and interfaces (inheritance also).

 6. Imagine your is creating a new online payment system.
 In order to gain maximum market share it can't be tied to a particular sector - it needs to work just as well when ordering a takeaway as when buying a new coat.
 Which design methodology would you suggest following?
 Give some justification for your decision.